abeno4223/abeno4223.github.io/index.md

 # Welcome

 I am Alexandra Beno, a Software Developer with experience in application design and project management.
-Below, you will find a collection of projects created throught my career and time as a student.
+Below, you will find a collection of projects created throughout my career and time as a student.

 # WGU Projects